mfedoseeva/NRP-Traffic-Sign-Detection-for-Autonomous-Driving/Assets/readme.md

 1.
-copy files/ditectories from your computer to container
+copy files/directories from your computer to container:

 	docker cp /local/path container_name:/full/path

 2.
-to edit documents in container need first to connect to a running container and run the shell
+to edit documents in container need first to connect to a running container and run the shell:

 	docker exec -it container_name /bin/bash